 A DIY weighted blanket might sound simple – you sew pockets into a blanket, add plastic pellets or beads to give it weight, and then add a cover.
 But there’s more to making a weighted blanket that works and doesn’t leave you feeling too hot and sweaty when using it.

 Making your own weighted blanket starts with sewing pockets into a blanket and then adding a filler like beads or plastic pellets into those pockets to give the blanket weight.
+We recommend using sustainable materials, if you want to use beads or pellets.
 Most DIY designs also recommend adding an outer cover over this inner layer.

-Common challenges people who make their own weighted blankets face are distributing the weighted materials evenly and finding ways to keep the blanket breathable.
+Common challenges people who wants to know how to make a weighted blanket face are distributing the weighted materials evenly and finding ways to keep the blanket breathable.

 Bearaby’s innovative weighted blankets are knitted with layers of natural, breathable fabric with no beads, pellets, or pockets insight.
 This type of design distributes the weight evenly for a more effective therapeutic experience, allows for natural airflow, and our sustainable material choices mean the impact on our planet is minimized.

 Polyester can take up to 200 years, and plastic up to 500 years to decompose.
 Wherever you can, be kind to the planet and opt to go plastic-free.